att/rcloud/README-release.md

-# RCloud 2.5.0 Release
+# RCloud %VER% Release

-This tar ball includes RCloud 2.5.0 including all required R package dependencies frozen at their respective versions at the time of the release, tested with R 4.4.2.
+This tar ball includes RCloud %VER% including all required R package dependencies frozen at their respective versions at the time of the release, tested with R 4.4.2.
 Therefore it is intended to use used with a clean R installation, or as a container (see below).